thecuriousneutrino/TriggerApplication/README.md

 * Clone from https://github.com/HKDAQ/TriggerApplication
   * Note the model used to commit to the main version of TriggerApplication is fork and pull request.
 So do fork if you need to!
 * Make sure you have sourced WCSim i.e. that you have `$WCSIMDIR` set
-  * Note that this currently has to be the following branch https://github.com/tdealtry/WCSim/tree/trigger - pull requests are pending
+  * Note that this will work with the current WCSim develop branch.
+However if you want to compare WCSim/TriggerApplication output for equality, please use https://github.com/tdealtry/WCSim/tree/trigger - pull requests are pending
+  * Note that you also need ROOT setup (a WCSim prerequisite)
 * Run `./GetToolDAQ.sh`
-  * This gets and compiles the prerequistes: ToolDAQ, boost, and zmq
+  * This gets and compiles the prerequisites: ToolDAQ, boost, and zmq
   * You can optionally install Root
-  * `./GetToolDAQ.sh --help` for the flags to turn on/off each of the prerequsites
+  * `./GetToolDAQ.sh --help` for the flags to turn on/off each of the prerequisites

+To check it has built successfully:
 * `source Setup.sh`
-* `make`
-  * Note this will already have happened if you ran `./GetToolDAQ.sh` with no options, or the `--Final` flag
-  * If you are using GPU code, run `make GPU` to compile the CUDA-GPU code (only for compatible systems)
 * Check it runs with `./main`
   * This runs an example toolchain with two versions of the `dummy` tool.
 It's essentially a Hello World tool

+#### GPU code

+Some triggers have been developed to be run on CUDA-compatible GPUs.
+If you want to use these (and you have a compatible system)
+* `source Setup.sh`
+* `makeGPU`
+* `./mainGPU`

 ## Running